 CoreSite’s DC1 and DC2 datacenters are even closer to the epicenter of that digital community, located in the heart of the city.
 Actually, DC2 is the only enterprise-class colocation data center in downtown Washington D.C.
 That means you have a private, scalable and cloud-adjacent hybrid infrastructure in close proximity to enterprises, government entities and financial institutions.

 Another advantage for our customers is the seamless connectivity between our D.C. campus and the three data centers that make up our Reston campus, creating an even richer community of digital partners beyond public cloud providers.

 You will probably recognize these names – Lockheed Martin, Boeing and General Dynamics – the top three government contractors.
 How about Booz Allen Hamilton, Cardinal Health or Oshkosh Corporation?
 These companies are also in the list of top government contractors and provide IT consulting, healthcare services and military vehicles, respectively, to the government.⁴

 Their services are varied, but they share a common challenge: As hybrid IT continues to become the preferred infrastructure, how can each member of the digital community realize the greatest value from each workload?
 Where should it live?

 We’re here to help you think through the decision.

 Note: This blog was originally published in the first week of September 2021.
 It has been updated with more recent statistics on digital transformation and IT modernization.

 VP of Sales, Mid-Atlantic and Southeast Regions

-Matt is Vice President of Sales, Mid-Atlantic Region, and has over 15 years of experience providing data center and private fiber solutions to enterprises in the Washington D.C. metro area.Read more from this author
+Matt is Vice President of Sales, Mid-Atlantic and Southeast Regions, and has over 20 years of experience providing data center and network infrastructure solutions to enterprises and government entities in the Washington D.C. metro area.Read more from this author